ConstantRobotics-Ltd/VOverlay/README.md

 # Overview

 **VOverlay** C++ library provides standard interface for overlaying information on video for different implementations.
 Standard for overlaying information on video used in video processing pipeline interface.
 Video processing pipeline interface understands only interfaces and user can make custom video overlay class implementation depends on situation.
 The **VOverlay** interface provides only one method **overlay(...)** to overlay information on video.
 This method is called by pipelines for each frame of the video.
 Any implementation may include additional methods depending on the situation.
-The method depends on the [Frame](https://github.com/ConstantRobotics-Ltd/Frame) class, which defines the data structure of the video frame.
+The method depends on the [Frame](https://rapidpixel.constantrobotics.com/docs/service-libraries/frame.html) class, which defines the data structure of the video frame (source code included, Apache 2.0 license).
 It uses C++17 standard.
 The library is licensed under the **Apache 2.0** license.